Business Administration (M.B.A.)

 You will follow a carefully crafted curriculum designed around four principles essential for developing superior professionals: integrated learning, theory and practice, leadership and integrity.
 We take an advanced, connected approach to the business disciplines, blending ideas, techniques and practices from across the business spectrum into each course.
 Classes are infused with the expertise of executives in residence who bring their insights and wisdom to you.

 We incorporate perspectives from the humanities to the sciences so that you can enhance your professional understanding on a broad scale.

 At UD, you are challenged to put your thoughts and ideas to work.
 Our capstone courses engage students with hands-on strategy building and direct collaboration with leaders in business theory and practice.
 Throughout the program, we underscore commitment, courage, and honesty, ensuring that our graduates develop into leaders with integrity.

 As a graduate student in our M.B.A. program, you will benefit from business community partnerships, study abroad programs, excellent networking opportunities, and a diverse student population that will challenge your thinking while helping you develop critical leadership skills.

 Take advantage of our distinguished, flexible program.
 The University of Dayton M.B.A. is designed for the best in business to become even better.
 It is designed for your success.

 The School of Business Administration offers a program leading to a Master of Business Administration degree.
-Concentrations are available in the areas of accounting, cybersecurity, finance, and marketing.
+Concentrations are available in the areas of accounting, cyber-security, finance and marketing.
+Please note: